carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/base/enc-mac.md

 ## File Encryption

+For safety purposes, the iv is generated randomly and is different for each file.

+The encryption however can be done in three different ways:

+- using a symetric key chosen by the user;
+- using a symetric key generated randomly;
+- using the [diffie-hellman](../extras/diffie-hell) key exchange algorithm.

+### Random Symetric Key

 If the user does not submit a symmetric key, one will be generated randomly.
-The generated iv is always random.

 ```typescript title="Generating symetric key and iv"
 const symetricKey = forge.random.getBytesSync(32);